For the World's Greatest Teas

 Earl Grey tea

-The UK’s most popular tea blend.
-Earl Grey tea defined: it is a scented tea, a blend of black tea and oil of bergamot, extracted from the thick, oil-rich peel of an Italian citrus fruit, grown mainly in Calabria.
-It is thought to be to be a 17th century cross between sweet lemon and bitter, […]
+Earl Grey tea is the UK’s most popular tea blend after English Breakfast.
+What is Earl Grey tea?
+It is a scented tea, a blend of black tea and oil of bergamot, extracted from the thick, oil-rich peel of an Italian citrus fruit, grown mainly in Calabria.
+It is thought to be to be a […]

 Geographical Indication for Tea